-> Please use the online reporting form to make us aware of any issues with works being carried out by Lincolnshire County Council contractors, or alternatively contact our Highways Customer Service Team on 01522 782070.
+To make us aware of any problems with works being carried out by Lincolnshire County Council contractors, please report the issue online or alternatively contact our Highways Customer Service Team on 01522 782070.

 If you have a more general comment or would like to submit a compliment regarding the Highways Alliance, please follow this link to our Comments, Compliments and Corporate Complaints page.